 Influenza memorial plaque

-The government is planning to install a memorial plaque at the Pukeahu National War Memorial Park in Wellington in February.
+The government is planning to install a memorial plaque at the Pukeahu National War Memorial Park in Wellington in mid 2019.
 More information will be available when details are finalised.

 Public history talk: Influenza and Western Samoa